runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or (recommended)
   ATLANTIS_API_SECRET="secret"
   ```
-  Secret used to validate requests made to the /api/* endpoints.
+  Secret used to validate requests made to the [API endpoints](api-endpoints.html).
 If not present, the api endpoints will not be accessible.

 ### `--atlantis-url`
   ```bash